hashgraph/hedera-forking/README.md

 ### Non-Fungible Tokens

-The following methods are applicable to Non-Fungible Tokens.
+The following methods and events are applicable to Non-Fungible Tokens.

 > [!NOTE]
 > ERC721 support coming soon!